Best OLED TVs 2022/05

-In the high-end range of TVs, only a few other TVs can compete with the ones listed here in terms of picture quality – of course, we’re talking about TVs with OLED panels!
-In the following, the best OLEDs are presented according to category, so you can find exactly the right TV for you.
+In the high-end range, only a few TVs can compete with the ones listed here in terms of picture quality – of course, we’re talking about TVs with OLED panels!
+Below we present the best OLEDs so that you can find the right TV for you faster.

 If you’re looking for pure HDR power, there’s no getting around the Sony A90J Bravia XR.
 Improved heat dissipation allows the organic LEDs to get brighter without being damaged due to overheating.
 The reason for this is a metallic heat sink behind the OLED layers that cools the LEDs.